 While the dough whisk I have comes with a wooden handle, if I were buying one today I'd go for one like this Tovolo stainless steel option, because it's dishwasher safe and easier to clean.

-If you've been to my shop page, you know I love my Tovolo 6" mini whisk.
-Small things are just cute, and this whisk is perfect for beating a single egg or a small amount of salad dressing.
+I love my Tovolo 6" mini whisk.
+Small things are just cute, and this whisk is perfect for beating a single egg or a small amount of maple bacon vinaigrette salad dressing.

 This set of two is dishwasher safe, with loops at the end for easy storage.